ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 kubectl apply -f mying.yaml
 ```

-> We can also create ingress with the following command.
+> We can also create an ingress with the following command.

 ```bash
 kubectl create ingress myingress \